HolgerDoerner/TermTools/src/timer/README.md

     COMMAND       - The command to measure
     /?            - Print help

-If the command takes Arguments ba itself, it's call has to be quoted
-eg: `"DIR /S C:\Windows\System32"`.
+If the command takes Arguments by itself, it's call has to be quoted eg: `timer.exe "DIR /S C:\Windows\System32"`.

 ## Known Bugs/Missing Features
-- hmm, still searching...
+- problems with programs not writing any output to STDOUT, timer than hangs forever.